 The new 53VG.com website contains a video overview for pilots flying into the little grass airstrip.
 There were a lot of different tools that went into making the video.
 If I were a high end commercial shop, the tools would be very different.
 However, video work is not my normal skillset and this project had to be done on a shoe string budget.
 Here is what was used …

-Disclaimer: Google Earth Pro ($399/year) supports Movie Maker for creating video animations.
-The use of Bandicam is a bit of a hack but works if you have enough compute speed.
+Disclaimer: at the time of this blog post, Google Earth Pro was $399/year but is now provided free.
+The use of Bandicam was a bit of a hack but works if you have enough compute speed.

 The project started in Google Earth.
 I laid out the runway, taxi way, and tree clearings.
 I then created the four corners of traffic pattern and confirmed distances for a typical traffic pattern and took the opportunity to measure glide distances.
 Next, I added the flight path.
 Setting the altitude of different points on the path turned out to be a mess so I decided to just save the work as a KML file and edit the values in a text editor.
 It worked pretty well.
 Rather than deal with overlays and information bubbles in Sony Vegas, I added information text markers.
 Finally, I created “tours” that sequenced through the elements – showing and hiding the information text and them “flying” a traffic pattern path.

 I created two reusable marker points – one out in space and one above the airport.
 These were used to generate the opening sequence.
 The “above airport” marker also provided a convenient start and stop point for each video segment and insured consistency.
 This was handy because it gave me options for how to edit the video sections together.
 While, in the end, I chose to “fade through black”, having a common marker point meant I could have cut the animations together and they would have been seamless.